 - Are currently taking any other medications, vitamins, or herbal supplements

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain or difficulty breathing.
-Since drowsiness, blurred vision, or dizziness may occur, individuals on Nilandron should refrain from operating heavy machinery, or driving unless specifically instructed otherwise.
-Individuals on Nilandron should also avoid excessive sunlight and wear sunscreen if outside as photosensitivity (increased sensitivity to the sun) may occur.
-It is also important to drink substantial amounts of water while taking Nilandron.
-Alcohol should be avoided while taking Nilandron, because the combination may cause a bad reaction.
-It is also important to consult the prescribing information for any other medications taken with Nilandron, including LHRH agonists.
+Since drowsiness, blurred vision, or dizziness may occur, individuals on nilutamide should refrain from operating heavy machinery, or driving unless specifically instructed otherwise.
+It is also important to drink substantial amounts of water while taking nilutamide.
+Alcohol should be avoided while taking nilutamide, because the combination may cause a bad reaction.
+It is also important to consult the prescribing information for any other medications taken with nilutamide, including LHRH agonists.

-Nilandron is administered orally and is commonly taken with a LHRH (or GnRH) agonist or immediately after castration surgery.
-Typically, Nilandron is taken once daily, and comes in a 150 mg tablet.
-Your provider will determine the appropriate dosage and administration schedule for you, as well as the appropriate dosage and administration of any other medications taken with Nilandron.
-A typical dosage and schedule for Nilandron is 300 mg once a day for the first 30 days, and then 150 mg once a day thereafter.
-It is important to follow this schedule exactly as instructed, and not to stop taking Nilandron or any accompanying medications on your own.
-If you miss a dose of Nilandron, take your next dose at the regularly scheduled time, and do not try to make up for missed dosages.
-Nilandron can be taken with or without food.
-If you take too much Nilandron, seek emergency medical attention immediately.1
+Nilutamide is administered orally and is commonly taken with a LHRH (or GnRH) agonist or immediately after castration surgery.
+Typically, nilutamide is taken once daily and comes in a 150 mg tablet.
+Your provider will determine the appropriate dosage and administration schedule for you, as well as the appropriate dosage and administration of any other medications taken with nilutamide.
+It is important to follow this schedule exactly as instructed, and not to stop taking nilutamide or any accompanying medications on your own.
+If you miss a dose of nilutamide take your prescribed dose as soon as you remember.
+If you remember near the time of the next dose, skip the missed dose and take your regularly scheduled dosage as normal, and do not try to make up for missed doses.
+Nilutamide can be taken with or without food.
+If you take too much nilutamide, seek emergency medical attention immediately.1

 - Nilandron Prescribing Information.
 Sanofi Aventis.
 June 2006.
 Available from: http://products.sanofi.us/nilandron/nilandron.html